uvarc/courses/workshops/cli/partII.md

 **Problem:**

-We have a custom database of known microbial 16S rRNA gene sequences, and a query set of 10 unknown sequences.
+We have a custom database of known microbial 16S rRNA gene sequences and a query set of 10 unknown sequences.
 Lets find out what those sequences are using BLAST alignment

 ### Installing BLAST

-1. Download BLAST+ from the FTP Server: wget "ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ncbi-blast-2.7.1+-x64-linux.tar.gz"
+1. Download BLAST+ from the FTP Server:

+	wget "ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ncbi-blast-2.7.1+-x64-linux.tar.gz"

 2. Decompress the tarball